JoseCMRocha/angular-window-storage/README.md

 # angular-window-storage
-Angular module to ease the access of local and session storage [Table of contents]("#Table-of-Contents")
+Angular module to ease the access of local and session storage<br/>
+[Table of contents]("#Table-of-Contents")
 ## Usage
 ### Require WindowStorageModule and Inject the windowStorageService